 This Block on personnel administration covers the establishment of effective guidelines, procedures, and practices, with particular consideration given to the administration of effective human resource management in the context of municipal operations.
-An overview is given in the following areas:
+In addition, information is provided on labour relations, the collective bargaining process, the administration of the collective agreement, and day-to-day management of employee relations.